CD-i FAQ 2020 | Back to Index

 4.16 Is there a difference between PAL, SECAM and NTSC?

-From a hardware point of view there is.
-A consumer CD-i player is localized for a specific broadcast system.
-The output signal of the video connectors is according to this local system.
-You can tell which broadcast system is used by looking at the version indication after the normal type ID (refer to What does the /00, /20, etc. after the type-indication mean?).
-Most professional and authoring CD-i players (CDI 180 and CDI 6xx) have a switch at the back panel which allows you to select the appopriate broadcast system.
+A consumer CD-i player is localized for a specific television system.
+The (analog) output signal of the video connectors is according to this standard.
+You can tell which television system is used by looking at the version indication after the model number (refer to What does the /00, /20, etc. after the type-indication mean?).
+Most professional and authoring CD-i players (CDI 180 and CDI 6xx) have a switch at the back panel which allows you to select the appropriate television system.

-From a software point of view, there is no actual difference between the three broadcast systems.
-Every CD-i disc can be played on every CD-i player.
-However, as with DVD-Video, some notes with respect to aspect ratio and safety area need to be take into account.
+From a software point of view, there is no actual difference between the three television systems.
+However, as with DVD-Video, some variations with respect to aspect ratio and safety area apply.
 Please refer to Does CD-i make a difference between PAL and NTSC?.

-4.17 Can CD-i be used on DTV, IDTV and HDTV television sets?
+4.17 Can CD-i be used on (digital) HDTV television sets?